 During this month, Lisbon sparkles with Christmas lights and decorations.
-Explore the shopping streets in the Baixa and Chiado neighbourhoods and enjoy the festive season.
+Explore the shopping streets in the Baixa and Chiado neighbourhoods, discover the magical lights and giant Christmas tree in Terreiro do Paço, and enjoy the festive season.

-If you’re in Lisbon in December, you don’t want to miss the opportunity to enjoy the mouth-watering selection of Portuguese Christmas cakes and sweets at Confeitaria Nacional, one of the oldest and most traditional Lisbon patisseries.
+If you’re lucky enough to be in Lisbon in December, make sure you sample the mouth-watering selection of Portuguese Christmas cakes and sweets at Confeitaria Nacional, one of the oldest and most traditional Lisbon patisseries.

-Bolo Rei (King’s Cake) is the most traditional Christmas cake in Portugal.
-It’s also sold by the slice.
-Deep fried sweets are made especially at Christmas time, namely “filhós” (deep fried dough powdered with sugar and cinnamon), “sonhos” (deep fried pumpkin-based dough) and “rabanadas” (a kind of of French toast).
+Bolo Rei (King’s Cake) is the most traditional Christmas cake in Portugal – sold whole or by the slice.
+Also popular are deep fried sweets made especially at Christmas time.
+These include “filhós” (deep fried dough powdered with sugar and cinnamon), “sonhos” (deep fried pumpkin-based dough), and “rabanadas” (a kind of French toast).